Bigcommerce vs. Magento 2: Which one is best for my online start-up Business?

 This results in businesses having to seek custom Big Commerce designing options, which will have to be paid for either through the platform itself, or any third-party agency or designer.
 Smaller companies would not mind using the already given options, but medium-sized companies and enterprises do want to have an edge over others, and thus, they should always consider extra costs when evaluating their eCommerce platform options.

 BigCommerce does support native blogging, but the blogging is always hosted on different platforms by the users, for example, on WordPress or HubSpot, which creates a little hindrance for BigCommerce, because it has to be integrated with those blogging platforms, which needs extra plugin options and could cost a little extra finances and time.

-Also, the fact that BigCommerce gives that integration option to its customers, people do take undue advantage and choose BigCommerce as an Ecommerce engine for the back-end support, and use other frontend CMS and platforms of their choice, giving BigCommerce a back seat and not bringing it up front.
+Also, the fact that Bigcommerce Integration gives that integration option to its customers, people do take undue advantage and choose BigCommerce as an eCommerce engine for the back-end support, and use other frontend CMS and platforms of their choice, giving BigCommerce a back seat and not bringing it up front.

 Magento was acquired by Adobe, and they announced that its version 1 of the product will come to an end by 2020.
 Following this notion, they also released the news that with more improvements and extra support, there will be a Magento 2, which they claimed would be the latest and the most powerful version of Magento to date.

 People and users think this would be beneficial for all, as it makes complete business sense and seems like a total upgrade.
 Though, Magento 2 Reviews has presented a mixed discussion of its advantages and disadvantages that are discussed in further detail below: